-We walked closer to the rocky section of the beach and are always intrigued by the shapes of these rocks.
+We walked over to the rocky section of the beach, because we are always intrigued by the shapes of these rocks.

 Although, it was a bit overcast (and definitely not hot), there were a couple of brave youngsters in the water.

 We walked back to the tidal pool, before we tried our luck at The Tea Room restaurant.
 Apparently, the Sunday roast is quite popular with both the locals and visitors … and we got the last table outside!

 The Sunday roast was delicious and with a glass of crisp white wine, this was the perfect end to more explorations of our new environment.